Chris Shula: Ball State

 In 2010, Shula was hired as the assistant linebackers coach at Ball State University.

 Indiana

-In 2011, Shula joined the Indiana University as a graduate assistant.
+In 2011, Shula joined Indiana University as a graduate assistant.

 John Carroll

 In 2014, Shula was hired as the defensive coordinator at John Carroll University.

 San Diego Chargers

 In 2015, Shula was hired by the San Diego Chargers as a defensive quality control coach under head coach Mike McCoy.

 Los Angeles Rams

 In 2017, Shula was hired by the Los Angeles Rams as their assistant linebackers coach under head coach Sean McVay.
 In 2019, Shula was promoted to outside linebackers coach.

 On February 23, 2021, Shula was promoted to linebackers coach.
 That year, the Rams became Super Bowl champions when the Rams defeated the Cincinnati Bengals in Super Bowl LVI.
 In 2022, Shula was promoted to pass game coordinator and defensive backs coach.
 In 2023, Shula was promoted to pass rush coordinator and linebackers coach.

 On February 2, 2024, Shula was promoted to defensive coordinator for the Rams, replacing Raheem Morris, following his departure to become the head coach of the Atlanta Falcons.